- SEAL SQ >

 The Quantum Shield QS7001 is designed to help organizations prepare for this transition by supporting post-quantum cryptographic schemes and crypto-agile architectures.

-By integrating post-quantum security capabilities directly into silicon, the Quantum Shield QS7001 enables long-term protection for connected devices and infrastructures.
+By embedding quantum-resistant security capabilities directly into silicon, the QS7001 ensures long-term protection for connected devices and critical infrastructures, even in long-lifecycle deployments.

 What types of devices can use the Quantum Shield QS7001?